-On the other hand, some physicists have worries about a new world system emerging.
+On the other hand, some physicists have worried about a new world system emerging.
 In it, our intellectual power is far beyond our physical powers.

 The fact that AI could replace physicists has already scared some physicists.
-Others rule it out saying AI will be a physicists’ tool.
+Others rule it out saying AI will be a physicist’s tool.
 A human-like robot does not drive a car.
-Car is a robot.
+The car is a robot.